mitchgavan/mitchgavan.github.io/_posts/2021-02-18-delay-loading-spinners-appearance.md

 ## Wrapping up

 This is a nice and simple way to improve the user experience when content is expected to load very quickly.
 But you may not always want to delay displaying your loading states.
-React's new [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) (currently experimental), will allow us to solve this problem elegantly when it is eventually released.
+For React apps, the new [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) (currently experimental), will allow us to solve this problem elegantly when it is eventually released.